NiKo: 2025

-On January 3, 2025, NiKo departed G2 and joined the Saudi organization Team Falcons, becoming a key part of their efforts to rebuild and assemble a star-studded roster.
+On 3 January 2025, NiKo departed G2 and joined the Saudi organization Team Falcons, becoming a key part of their efforts to rebuild and assemble a star-studded roster.
 On February 23 2025, NiKo won his 9th HLTV MVP at PGL Cluj-Napoca 2025 despite losing the finals to MOUZ.

-On April 13th 2025, NiKo along with his team Falcons won their first trophy together in PGL Bucharest 2025, beating G2 Esports in the Final.
+On 13 April 2025, NiKo and the Falcons won their first trophy together in PGL Bucharest 2025, beating G2 Esports in the Final.
 Soon, NiKo reunited with G2's star AWPer, m0NESY, in Team Falcons.
 With m0NESY and NiKo, Falcons immediately showed strong results, finishing second at IEM Melbourne after choking a 12-6 lead in map five (Nuke) to Team Vitality.
 They then competed at BLAST Rivals, where they once again fell to Team Vitality in a 3-2 series in the finals.

-Falcons however, where shockingly eliminated from Blast TV Austin Major in 20-22nd place after suffering shocking losses to B8, Lynn Vision and MIBR.
+The Falcons were eliminated from Blast TV Austin Major in 20-22nd place after suffering upset losses to B8, Lynn Vision and MIBR.

+NiKo and Team Falcons finished in 5-8th place in the second major of the year, the StarLadder Budapest Major.
+The team made it to the playoffs with an opening BO1 loss to B8, wins against Imperial and Passion UA, a BO3 loss to MOUZ and a win against G2 for a 3-2 record, and then got promptly knocked out of the tournament following a loss to Team Spirit in the playoff quarterfinals.

+At the end of the year, NiKo was voted for the 18th best player of the year, breaking the record for most amounts of HLTV top 20 appearances since the introduction of the award, this was also NiKo´s worst performing year in HLTV top 20.

+2026

+In April 2026, Niko reunited with karrigan as karrigan joined Falcon as IGL.

+On 21 June 2026, 3067 days since ELEAGUE Major: Boston 2018, NiKo won the Major title at the IEM Cologne Major 2026, with Team Falcons, defeating FURIA in a 3-0 sweep.